fullptr/anzu/README.md

 Many compile time objects are represented in Anzu's type system, but have no runtime information since all their info is contained in their type.
 This results in types that are not particularly useful, but does have some nice quirks.

 For example, if I had `struct foo { x: i64; }`, then `foo` itself is an object of size zero, whose type is `<type: foo>`.
 A constructor call then, is simply implemented as the call operator on this object which returns an object of type `foo`.
 This then naturally allows you to create type aliases with the normal variable syntax: `let f := foo` creates a variable `f` of type `<type: foo>`, so calling it is just a constructor call for `foo` as if you had used `foo` directly.

-Just like how every struct definition is an object of its own type (for every type `T` there is the type `<type: T>`), the same applies to functions. `let f := func` gives a new name to the function, and `f` is a function type and not a function pointer type.
-To create a function pointer explicitly from a function, you can either declare the function pointer type in the declaration to make a safe type conversion happen, or use the more convention `@fn_ptr` intrinsic (`let f := @fn_ptr(func)`).

 Some more "size zero" types are:
 * Functions